54F-A/multinational-retail-data-centralisation855/README.md

 2. Navigate to the project directory: __`cd multinational-retail-data-centralisation/`__
 3. Install the required packages using: __`pip install`__
 4. Run the cleaning file: __`python database_cleaning.py`__
+5. Use the database_schema file to alter the tables in the local database.

 ---